zaidakram/latest-migration/README.md

   ```
   latest
   ```
-1. In no time the "Latest Migration: Open latest Rails migration" should be highlighted
+1. In no time the "Latest Migration: Open latest migration" should be highlighted
 1. Hit enter, and lo and behold; your latest migration!

 ## TODOs

 - [x] Amber
-- [] Phoenix
+- [ ] Phoenix
-- [] Any other ?
+- [ ] Any other ?

 ## Special Thanks